mtakahiro/gsf/docs/output.rst

 1.summary file
 --------------
-summarizes percentiles (16/50/84th) for fitting parameters (e.g., amplitude) as well as primary physical parameters (e.g.,stellar mass).
-Its header also contains meta infos such as calculation time.
+stores statistical values (16/50/84th) for fitting parameters (e.g., amplitude) as well as primary physical parameters (e.g.,stellar mass).
+The header also contains meta info such as calculation time.

 2.chain file
 ------------
-contains MCMC-chains.
+stores MCMC-chains.

 3.SFH file
 ----------
-contains star formation rates (logSFR), stellar masses (logMstel), and metallicity (logZ) as a function of lookback time (time) that can be used for plot.
+stores star formation rates (logSFR), stellar masses (logMstel), and metallicity (logZ) as a function of lookback time (time).

 4.Spectral file
 ---------------
-contains the best fit model spectra for each age/tau component, as well as observed fluxes and error.
+stores the best fit model spectra for each age/tau component, as well as observed fluxes and error.